skillsacademy/reactAccessibleDropdown/README.md

 5) visit this url inside a browser: http://localhost:3000/default.htm

-6) Play with the dropdown, and notice the state changes to the <ul>, <li> and <p> to indicate communication between the dom nodes.
+6) Play with the dropdown, and notice the state changes to the &lt;ul&gt;, &lt;li&gt; and &lt;p&gt; to indicate communication between the dom nodes.

 This is a customizable component, so you can include this in, supplying different properties.